rudranshyt/new-flowers/README.md

 ### Flowers

 The application provides a warm and romantic atmosphere with a background gradient resembling a bouquet of flowers.
 The color scheme is carefully chosen to evoke feelings of love and tenderness.
+Also includes a collection of specially selected songs.

 ## How to Use